wp-plugins/plugnedit/readme.txt

 = 4.1.7 =

-Upgrade the flow and stop auto formatting by WordPress editor.
+Upgrade the flow and stop auto formatting by WordPress HTML editor.
+PlugNedit HTML Editor upgraded to Inline HTML Editor.

 == Features ==